baopham/3ree-monopoly-deal/README.md

 - Currently, only the client knows about what cards the player is holding
 - Rules are loosely applied
 - If you get unexpected errors, try to clear local storage: `localStorage.removeItem('redux')`
+- No authentication and such, play responsibly :blush:

 TODOs